-Recently many works were dedicated to the numerical study of spectral partitions in the plane and on surfaces in $\mathbb{R}^3$ .
-These studies are motivated by the lack of an exact theoretical description even in the simplest cases.
-One question which remains open is the study of the spectral honeycomb problem.
-What is the partition of the plane which asymptotically minimizes the sum of the first eigenvalues of the Dirichlet Laplacian of each cell?
+One question which remains open is the study of the spectral honeycomb problem regarding the partition of the plane which asymptotically minimizes the sum of the first eigenvalues of the Dirichlet Laplacian of each cell.
+This is equivalent to studying solutions of problem (1) when $n \to \infty$ .
 It was conjectured in [CL07] that the honeycomb partition is the best one.
 Big steps towards the proof of this conjecture were made in [BFVV17], where the authors prove that the spectral honeycomb conjecture is true among convex sets under the hypothesis that Polya's conjecture holds for hexagons and a slightly weaker version holds for pentagons and heptagons.
 We recall that Polya's conjecture states that among n-gons of fixed area, the regular one minimizes the first Dirichlet eigenvalue.
 Recent numerical simulations which confirm Polya's conjecture can be found in [Bog15, Chapter 1].

-The numerical aspects of the spectral partitioning problem were approached by Bourdin, Bucur and Oudet in [BBO10].
+The numerical aspects of the spectral partitioning problem (1) were approached by Bourdin, Bucur and Oudet in [BBO10].
 They proposed an algorithm which benefited of the fact that the cells could be represented as density functions on the same grid.
 This allows a straightforward implementation of a gradient based optimization method for the search of optimal numerical configurations.
 They managed to study partitions of up to 512 cells and they noticed that locally partitions seem to be composed of patches of regular hexagons.
 Due to the size of the computations the 512 cell computations was done at Texas Advanced Computing Center.
-Below we propose a modification of this algorithm which does not have any loss on the precision and which decreases in a significant way the cost of the computation.
+Below we propose a modification of this algorithm which does not have any loss of precision and which decreases in a significant way the cost of the computation.
 The case of 512 cells can now be run in a reasonable amount of time on a personal computer.
 Some simulations for more than 1000 cells on finer discretizations are possible and some of these are presented in the following.